Data protection policy

 - Backups of these systems should be tested regularly at least once a year.

 - All systems used for customer or personal data should be properly secured.

 Personal data is of no value to 46elks unless we can access and process it.
 However, this is when personal data is at the greatest risk:

-- Employees should consider an extra level of security when accessing systems with databases, such as password-protected keys or two-factor authentication.
+- Staff should consider an extra level of security when accessing systems with databases, such as password-protected keys or two-factor authentication.

-- Employees should not disclose personal data to unauthorised people.
+- Staff should not disclose personal data to unauthorised people.

-- Transfer of personal data within our infrastructure should be done in a secure manner.
+- Transfer of personal data within our infrastructure should be done securely.

-- Personal data should stay inside the European Union, unless requested by a customer.
+- Personal data should stay inside the European Union, unless transfer outside of the EU is explicitly requested by a customer.

-- Extra copies of personal data from systems with customer data should be avoided unless strictly needed, and if copies are being made the CTO should be informed.
+- Extra copies of personal data from systems with customer data should be avoided unless strictly needed, and if copies are being made the CEO should be informed.

 Data that can be used to identify an individual should not be sent over email, unless prior explicit or implicit consent has been received.
 An implicit consent can be in the form of receiving an error report from a customer, and thus replies to that error report with details about the specific case are allowed.

 We are required by law to ensure the personal data in our systems is kept accurate and up to date.
 The effort put into ensuring it's accuracy should be related to the importance of the personal data.
 It is the responsibility of all staff who work with personal data to take reasonable steps to ensure it is kept accurate and up to date.

 - Systems should be constructed to avoid duplication of personal data where technically feasible, and contain a clear indication of primary source when multiple copies are used.